gnolang/ecosystem-fund-grants/README.md

 Following the submission and informational session, the grant team will review the submission and follow up with more questions, status updates, and general due diligence to move to the final round.
 The goal is to collect as much information and feedback for the review committee to make the process as streamlined, transparent and thorough as possible for everyone.

-If the grant team finds it meets the requirements and brings added value to the Gno.land ecosystem, the submission will be passed along to the review committee.
+If the grant team finds it meets the requirements and brings added value to the gno.land ecosystem, the submission will be passed along to the review committee.
 The review committee will meet quarterly to review submission, and in exceptional cases, maybe sooner.

 ## Follow the journey